 - created the Derwent Valley Mills World Heritage Site, recognising the unique post-industrial landscape, heritage and social history of the valley

-- created of the Derwent Valley Heritage Way walking route along the river from Ladybower to Shardow
+- created the Derwent Valley Heritage Way walking route along the river from Ladybower to Shardlow

 - undertaken a feasibility study for a cycle route up the valley to improve sustainable access, which highlighted the obstacles to be overcome

-Having understood how to address the issues raised in the feasibility study it is now proposing a revised, fully off highway, route with the support of many councils, organisations and would-be cyclists.
+Having understood how to address the issues raised in the feasibility study it is now proposing a revised, fully traffic free, route with the support of many councils, organisations and would-be cyclists.

 Derwent Valley Walking Route